Jumbo Loans Availability Jumps; Should You Consider One?

 You can use jumbo loans to buy a primary residence, second home, vacation property, or investment property, but keep in mind: qualifying for these loans is harder than other mortgage options.

 Because these loans go beyond the conforming limit, they can’t be purchased by Fannie Mae or Freddie Mac, and lenders can incur a loss if a borrower defaults on their loan.
-For these reasons, they hold applicants to much stricter standards than on other loan types.
+For these reasons, mortgage companies hold applicants to much stricter standards than on other loan types.

 You’ll likely need: